plogs/jsgoti/content/posts/acknowledgment.md

 # Indigenous virtue signaling

-Modern humans evolved in Africa around 200,000--300,000 years ago.
+In an evolutionary sense, all humans originally came from Africa, 200,000--300,000 years ago.
-Technically, all humans are migrants.
-None are indigenous.

-However, we _can_ distinguish communities that existed autonomously (e.g., the 574 federally recognized tribes still in existence today), with their own social, political, and economic systems, before outsiders arrived.
+However, we _can_ distinguish communities that existed autonomously, before outsiders arrived (for example, the 574 federally recognized tribes), all with their own social, political, and economic systems.

 Unfortunately, many of the 'land acknowledgements' given to promote public awareness of Native sovereignty and cultural rights sound more